-On their in-class days, the students work at their own pace on independent study courses in order to earn the high school credits that they need to receive their OSSD.
-Teachers and educational assistants provide the students with individual one-to-one support as they work on their courses.
+On their in-class days, the students work at their own pace on independent study courses in order to earn the high school credits that they need to receive their Teachers educational OSSD. and assistants provide the students with individual one-to-one support as they work on their courses.